Gean Kruschandl with baby Nelson Nelson Kruschandl - designer

 Nelson is an enthusiastic amateur yacht designer, and has enjoyed memberships of the Amateur Yacht Research Society, the Royal Yachting Association and the Speed Record Club.
 Nelson's first boat was a hybrid design not unlike a modern Jetski.
 He made this with plywood and fibreglass in his bedroom and late in a garage and fitted it with a lawn mower engine.

 The Solar Navigator project began as a challenge to power a practical diving work boat or survey vessel with solar panels.
 There followed a series of hull-form evaluations in small scale, with the size gradually creeping from 1/50th to 1/10th and back to 1/20th.
 The idea for a solar powered ocean cruiser was conceived in 1993.
 The 'Solarnavigator' project is the culmination of years of practical experiment.
 The first of a series of development models went on display at the 1995 Earls Court Boat Show.
-Nelson is a member of the International Solar Energy Society (ISES), an organisation dedicated to the use of alternative energy and a keen amateur archaeologist.
+Nelson was a member of the International Solar Energy Society (ISES), an organisation dedicated to the use of alternative energy and a keen amateur archaeologist.
 He has given up on this boat project, bequeathing the knowledge to others.

-Where the Solarnavigator project started as a theoretical exercise, the models worked so well, other teams have built solar powered catamarans, one of which recently crossed the Atlantic ocean.
+Where the Solarnavigator project started as a theoretical exercise, the models worked so well, other teams have built solar powered catamarans, one of which crossed the Atlantic ocean.
 As a showcase for renewable energy the project would be excellent PR for alternative energy in use as a practical level, perhaps something the G8 would be proud to be associated with.
 Indeed, since Nelson published his world route, a French/Swiss team have joined the race with PlanetSolar, also a trimaran design.
-To date nobody has achieved a world navigation in an electric boat.
+They completed a world circumnavigation in May of 2012.
+Well done chaps.

-Nelson believes that a circumnavigation will provide a unique opportunity to collect data for scientific evaluation.
-The project will focus attention on natural sunlight and other renewable resources as a practical alternative to reliance on dwindling fossil reserves.
+Nelson believed that a circumnavigation would provide a unique opportunity to collect data for scientific evaluation.
+The project focussed attention on natural sunlight and other renewable resources as a practical alternative to reliance on dwindling fossil reserves.
 As scientists predict worsening global weather shifts, pollution and warming continues, Nelson believes that research in this field is important conservation work for our ecology.
-That this is important, should be passed on to future generations at an early stage, and Nelson is pleased to note these subjects are covered in Schools around the world, which partly accounts for the 700,000 hits a day on this site (@June 2007).
+That this is important, should be passed on to future generations at an early stage, and Nelson is pleased to note these subjects are covered in Schools around the world.

 On a lighter note, Nelson enjoys a good book and especially a good movie.
 See his top 100 films, but what is a good film?
 Nelson enjoys a mix of adventure (Pirates of the Caribbean, Master and Commander), romance (Titanic, Sound of Music, Just like Heaven) and thriller stories (James Bond) with a preference for true stories (Seabiscuit, Worlds Fastest Indian).
-He hopes one day the exploits of his solar boat will be documented on film and that he will have the time to document his exploits in a book.
 Nelson also enjoys good music, interesting food and evenings out at his favourite haunts in Sussex.
 He actively encourages local musical talent, offering free recording to bands on a tight budget and free web-space to publish their songs.

-Nelson hopes one day to start a family with a caring wife and to pass on his accumulated knowledge and skills to generations to come via his genes and via a comprehensive record of his research.
+Nelson had hoped one day to start a family with a caring wife and to pass on his accumulated knowledge and skills to generations to come via his genes and via a comprehensive record of his research.
 The gene route is fast disappearing with so little time to concentrate on developments - and who would put up with a man who does not stop working.
 The only way then is via an archive in a museum, with duplicate documents lodged with the British Library.